This post about how to make pickles contains affiliate links.

-July and August are prime pickle-making months.
+July – September are prime pickle-making months.
 Pickling pickles (mini cucumbers) are in season, and so is fragrant dill weed seasoning.
 We purchased 48 mason jars and decided to pickle as many jars as we could so we could share our pickles with friends, family and my clients all year long.

 The process starts by soaking the pickles in a cold water bath.
 This will help them get clean and keep them cold.